 - Rock Lee pulls this off while drunk during his fight with Kimimaro in Naruto.

 - Samurai Champloo Mugen during his fight with Sara.
 Mugen also pulls this off in his first fight with Ukon/Shoryuu.

 - Revy frofm Black Lagoon does this to duck Shenhua's throwing knives so that they can kill the bad guys they were meant for instead of her.

 - Fakir pulls one off during the finale of the first chapter of Princess Tutu when attacked by sword-wielding ravens.

-- Kaku from One Piece does this during his fight with Zoro.
+- Kaku does this during his fight with Zoro.

-- The titular character of Ranma 1/2 does this several times, absentmindedly (he was more interested in looking at some photos,) during his first real duel with the bokuto-wielding Tatewaki Kuno.
-The latter is extremely irked at Ranma's nonchalant dodging, claiming Ranma wasn't taking him seriously (which was absolutely right.)
+- The title character of Ranma ½ does this several times, absentmindedly (he was more interested in looking at some photos), during his first real duel with the bokuto-wielding Tatewaki Kuno.
+The latter is extremely irked at Ranma's nonchalant dodging, claiming Ranma isn't taking him seriously (which is absolutely right).

 - Bleach: Although the manga itself never uses this trope, the anime does when creating filler.
 One of the classic examples is during the penultimate fight between Byakuya and Kouga during the Zanpakutou Unknown Tales filler arc.
 Both fighters force their opponent to undergo minor versions of this trope at various times, all done in slow motion and shown from very artistic angles.